isabelschoepsthiel/technologie/linuxfoundation/README.md

 ---
 description: >FAQ.md
-  The Linux Foundation is a technology association of several companies that help scale open source projects.
+  The Linux Foundation is a technology Company with open source projects.
 ---

 # LFX Platform